ndimov/course-linker/README.md

 ## Running in Production

-Run `npm run server` to run the server, and make the local tunnel `lt --port 5000 --subdomain course-linker` to forward requests correctly.
+Run `npm run server` to run the server.
+If you have not set up HTTPS/SSL yet, you can make a local tunnel like `lt --port 5000 --subdomain course-linker` to forward requests correctly.

 Run `npm deploy` to build and deploy the app to gh-pages.